Italians launch 'Made in Italy' fund with sovereign investor backing

-MILAN Italy is tapping foreign investors for a new fund worth an initial 1 billion euros (851.85 million pounds) to help its businesses to expand abroad.
+MILAN (Reuters) - Italy is tapping foreign investors for a new fund worth an initial 1 billion euros (851.85 million pounds) to help its businesses to expand abroad.

 Leading Asian sovereign wealth funds, European banks and insurers, as well as asset managers have already subscribed to the fund which will support "Made in Italy" firms, state-backed Fondo Strategico Italiano (FSI) said in a statement.